-The aim of the Health portion of this subject is to equip students with the knowledge to take positive action to enhance their own and other's health, safety and wellbeing.
+The aim of Health is to equip students with the knowledge to take positive action to enhance their own and other's health, safety and wellbeing.
 Students focus on the areas of physical and social changes as they grow older, mental health and wellbeing, cyber safety, alcohol use and abuse, food and nutrition and the benefits of an active lifestyle.
 Students identify their individual skills and interests and abilities and begin their Career Action Plans, which is a dynamic planning document that will be managed by students throughout their years of secondary schooling.
-The aim of the Information Technology portion of this subject is for students to learn the basic skills required to navigate the school's network and find the information they require.
-Students will study several software packages in detail and learn to use technology more efficiently to present their work.
-Students will also learn programming languages, allowing them to design and create digital solutions.